The Glimpses of the Moon (Wharton novel): Publication

 The novel was published in 1922 and reviewed for the October 1922 edition of The Atlantic Monthly by Wilson Follett.

 Film adaptations

 The Glimpses of the Moon was made into a silent film of the same name in 1923 which is now lost.

-Francis Ford Coppola is due to direct a musical adaptation of the novel in 2024.
+In 2024, Francis Ford Coppola announced he was set to direct a musical adaptation of the novel.

 Trivia

 The title comes from Hamlet (I.iv).
 The novel is in the public domain and available on Wikisource.